BlueHeronGames/textblade/README.md

 Blind-friendly JRPG game and engine.
 Includes a prototype game.
 Built in .NET 8.0.

 Anything related to **TextBlade** is the generic framework or game engine for making text-based RPGs.
-Anything related to **VoidWalker** is my current prototype game.
+Anything related to **VoidWalker** is sample game content.